Gates Industrial Corporation (GTES)

 Gates Industrial Corporation Trailing 12-Month EPS (Non-GAAP)

-Diving into the nuances of Gates Industrial Corporation’s earnings can give us a better understanding of its performance.
-A five-year view shows that Gates Industrial Corporation has repurchased its stock, shrinking its share count by 11.7%.
+Diving into Gates Industrial Corporation’s quality of earnings can give us a better understanding of its performance.
+A five-year view shows that Gates Industrial Corporation has repurchased its stock, shrinking its share count by 11.5%.
 This tells us its EPS outperformed its revenue not because of increased operational efficiency but financial engineering, as buybacks boost per share earnings.
 Gates Industrial Corporation Diluted Shares Outstanding

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.

-For Gates Industrial Corporation, its two-year annual EPS growth of 11.3% was lower than its five-year trend.
-We still think its growth was good and hope it can accelerate in the future.
+For Gates Industrial Corporation, its two-year annual EPS growth of 6.1% was lower than its five-year trend.
+We hope its growth can accelerate in the future.

-In Q3, Gates Industrial Corporation reported adjusted EPS of $0.39, up from $0.33 in the same quarter last year.
-This print beat analysts’ estimates by 5.4%.
-Over the next 12 months, Wall Street expects Gates Industrial Corporation’s full-year EPS of $1.50 to grow 9.8%.
+In Q4, Gates Industrial Corporation reported adjusted EPS of $0.38, up from $0.36 in the same quarter last year.
+This print beat analysts’ estimates by 4%.
+Over the next 12 months, Wall Street expects Gates Industrial Corporation’s full-year EPS of $1.52 to grow 4.1%.

 9. Cash Is King